amrutha2508/Full-Stack-RAG-project/README.md

     2. destroys current db
     3. creates fresh db.
     4. runs all migrations from scratch in order.
+5. **GIN = Generalized Inverted Index** - This index is specifically for full-text search queries
+    1. GIN stores an inverted index: for each word, it keeps a list of document IDs where it appears
+    2. Queries like @@ can quickly look up relevant documents without scanning the whole table
+    3. Great for large text datasets
+6. **HNSW = Hierarchical Navigable Small World graph**, vector_cosine_ops = operator class for cosine similarity (it indicates the similarity alogorithm that is the index will use).
+This index is for vector similarity search, <-> is the cosine distance operator
+    1. HNSW creates a graph of vectors, where nearby vectors are connected
+    2. When you query, it efficiently navigates the graph to find nearest neighbors
+    3. Sub-linear search time even for millions of vectors
 ## NextJS:
 ### Conventions to nextJS Routing:
 1. All routes must live inside the app folder.